Craig's Achilles Tear Rehab

 Dr. Kadakia presented Craig with the standard surgical and non-surgical options.
 While surgery would require more work from Craig, it would also be his best shot at full function.
 The surgery was set for a couple weeks later, after which Craig began a personalized rehab plan, participating in a study led by Dr. Kadakia on how post-op protocol impacts when and to what degree flexibility and functionality return.
 The research, specifically on the evaluation of operative versus non-operative management of Achilles tendon ruptures using computerized adaptive testing (CAT), was one of a series of studies Dr. Kadakia has led comparing the outcomes of surgical and nonsurgical treatments for foot and ankle injuries.

-It’s a passion shared by his family as well.
-His wife ran track professionally and enjoys her cross-fit.
-His three daughters are all over the athletic board: ballet, track, volleyball.
 “For me, being fully functional – physically being able to do whatever I want to do – is very important,” Craig explained.
 “Because I am active, I have kids that are active, and I want to be able to continue to do stuff with them.”

 Dr. Kadakia understood completely.
 From the moment Craig arrived at the Northwestern Medicine Center for Comprehensive Orthopaedic and Spine Care, the team helped him set realistic benchmarks, taking into account his goals as an athlete and his knowledge as a personal trainer, answering questions whenever he had them.